Derrick Moore, Jr. wanted to go out in style.

 Now Moore, Sr. is focusing getting back to Jackson to try to three-peat.

 “We lose three guys, so got majority of our roster back,” he said.
-“If can stay focus and healthy we will be down here again.”
+“If can stay focus and healthy we will be down here again.” so we went up at Dr. Ross Clevens and got to his clinic.

 Kevin Grimes had a game-high 19 points to lead Bay Springs, while Anthony Wheaton added 16 points for Bulldogs (26-4).